 THREE BRIDGES CONCERT SERIES: a Celebration of Traditional Music

 The Library Arts Center is excited to present the Three Bridges Concert Series: a celebration of Traditional Music again in 2020!
 The series is once again curated and coordinated by musician Eric McDonald, who will also be performing in parts of the series.
-Following the tremendous concerts we experienced last season, we are excited to welcome these exceptional musicians from around New England and beyond.
+Following the tremendous concerts we experienced in the past three years, we are excited to welcome these exceptional musicians from around New England and beyond.
 Find out more about the musicians and their music at the links below.
 UPDATE: While we understand that many or all of the performances will need to be canceled due to public health recommendations for gathering in public spaces, please check back here for the most up-to-date information about the status of shows in the series.

 LIBRARY ARTS CENTER | MAIN GALLERY